Plant Finder

 Edible Qualities

-Valley Sunset Strawberry is a perennial that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Valley Sunset Strawberry is a perennial that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces red heart-shaped berries which are usually ready for picking in early summer.
 This variety is considered a 'June-bearing' type of strawberry, which means that it produces one big crop of fruit at the same time.
 The berries have a sweet taste and a firm texture.

 The berries are most often used in the following ways: